9 Dog Poop Bag Holders That Don’t Look Terrible on Your Leash

 • Save

-Your neighbor compliments your “cute keychain” on the dog park trail.
-You smile and pull out a poop bag from the rainbow-striped pouch clipped to Milo’s leash.
-She had no idea your bag dispenser could look this good.
+Your neighbor complements you on your “cute keychain” on the dog park trail, and you smile as you proudly pull out your poop bag from the rainbow-striped pouch that’s clipped to Milo’s leash.
+She had no idea your poop bag dispenser could look this good.

-You’ll need one 5×4-inch fabric rectangle, one metal grommet kit from the hardware store, a lobster clasp, and black elastic trim.
-The whole project takes 15 minutes if you’re hand-sewing, 8 minutes with a machine.
+You’ll need one 5×4-inch fabric rectangle, one metal grommet kit from your hardware store, one lobster clasp and some black elastic trim.
+This project will take 15 minutes (if you are hand-sewing) or 8 minutes (if you are using a sewing machine).

-The buffalo plaid version hanging in my mudroom matches my red leash so perfectly that it looks intentional, not like dog supplies.
-Clip it to your jacket pocket during morning walks, and you’ll never do the panicked pat-down again.
+The buffalo plaid version hanging in my mudroom actually matches my red leash so it doesn’t look like dog stuff!
+Clip it to your jacket pocket for morning walks and you won’t have to do the panicked pat-down if you forget to grab your leash!

 Pro tip: Seal the fabric edges with clear nail polish before sewing—fraying stops instantly, and your holder survives 6+ months of daily park trips without looking ratty.